Michael D. Duvall

-Michael Dobbins Duvall (born June 14, 1955) was a Republican politician and a former member of the California State Assembly.
+Michael Dobbins Duvall (born June 14, 1955) is a Republican politician and a former member of the California State Assembly.
 Duvall was first elected as the Assemblyman for California's 72nd District in 2006 and was re-elected in 2008.
 During his time in the Assembly, he served as the vice chairman of the Utilities & Commerce Committee.
 Before his service in the Assembly, he served on the Yorba Linda City Council from 2000 to 2006, was the mayor of Yorba Linda, and owned an insurance agency.

-In July 2009, Duvall was caught on tape bragging to a fellow committee member about extramarital sex with two women, one of them a lobbyist.
-Los Angeles local television first aired the tape on September 8, 2009, and Duvall resigned the next day.
+In July 2009, Duvall was caught on a hot mic bragging to a fellow committee member about extramarital sex with two women, one of them a lobbyist.
+Los Angeles local television first aired the footage on September 8, 2009, and Duvall resigned the next day.

 Personal life and early career

 Duvall lives in Yorba Linda with his wife, Susan Duvall, and has two adult children.
 Susan is a local small business owner.
 While in the Assembly, Duvall would spend most weekdays in Sacramento and fly back to southern California on weekends.

 Duvall served on the Yorba Linda City Council from 2000 to 2006 and was elected mayor twice during that period.
 Chapman University awarded Duvall the Ethics in America Award in 2000 for his "demonstration of the highest standards of ethical integrity" while a member of the Chamber team.
 He also owned an insurance agency.
 In January 2005, he was appointed to the Orange County Transportation Authority (OCTA) and served on the Foothill/Eastern Corridor Joint Powers Authority, on the Orange County Sanitation District, as a Director of the Ground Water Replenishment System, and as a Member of the Santa Ana River Flood Protection Agency.
 Prior to being elected to the City Council, Duvall served as President of the Yorba Linda Chamber of Commerce, as chairman of the Yorba Linda General Plan Steering Committee, and as co-chair of "Safe Streets Are for Everyone."
 In 2006, Duvall sought to allow Orange County government officials to force the California Department of Transportation to fix broken roads and other problems in the county, which he alleged the department ignored.